 During late paganism eras (after the 8th-10th century), with the influences of Christian and Catholic Religions, the Midnight Star has been called Koliada in Ukraine and other Slavic and Balkan pagan winter traditions, which is most important as ancient winter ceremonies and celebrations and then later into Christmas and Christian Religions.
 The Midnight Sun (star) as a simple art image today, in the basic Christmas ritual.

 To understand any spiritual teaching of earth at its root, one must walk backwards into the past and prehistory of self, not the present or knowledge and definitely not forward or the future.
-To understand ancient cultures rituals before 3,000 bce (grandfather’s patriarch), information can be found only in three ways:
+To understand ancient cultures rituals before grandfather, we must go inward, inside to our emotional body and soul bodies gifts:

 In Pre-Christian eras, Northern Europeans and Eastern Europeans would travel in order to join together to sing and dance in honor of the sacredness of the Winter Solstice.
 Although after the 13th century most carols centered around religion or pagan celebrations.
 These dances were directly birthed from the sacred shamanic dances of women that occurred during the winter moons of the time of peace when the oceans became calm and they were joined in dreaming by all their shaman and sacred sisters around the earth, called dream incubation of the cave eras.